 Employee Responsibilities - The Agency expects employees to act professionally at all times and to treat others with fairness, dignity, and respect.
-Offensive, discriminating, or harassing behavior of any kind by an employee, vendor, supplier, visitor, customer, or any other non- employee is not tolerated.
+Offensive, discriminating, or harassing behavior of any kind by an employee, vendor, supplier, visitor, customer, or any other non- employee will not be tolerated.